-After unification the Heer merged with the Nationale Volksarmee of the former East Germany, forming a IV Corps headquartered in Potsdam, starting in 1990.
+After unification the Heer merged with the Nationale Volksarmee of the former East Germany, forming the IV Corps headquartered in Potsdam, starting in 1990.
 Between 1990 and 1994 this fourth Corps was reduced in size until it was replaced in the Berlin/Potsdam area by III Corps.
 Very little former East German equipment was held, most of it was sold to finance unification.
 Since the bulk of both armies were conscripts, reduction of the total strength was simply a management issue.
-Historically however, over this time the structure and size of the Heer changed significantly between 1993 and 1996 – these changes did not happen.
+Historically, the structure and size of the Heer changed significantly between 1993 and 1996 – however these changes did not happen.

 The Leopard I was used widely throughout Europe and Canada as well.
 The German Army operated a total of 2,437 of them.
 With the introduction of the Leopard II, some were put into storage but most replaced M48s in reserve units.
 1,225 tanks were upgraded to the ultimate ‘A5’ standard, while 250 were ‘A4’ versions, 110 were ‘A3’, 232 were ‘A2’ and the remainder were upgraded to the improved Leopard 1 A1A1 standard.
 In addition to the original production were large numbers of specialist vehicles such as:

 105x Biber Bridge Layers.

 444x Bergepanzer 2 Armored Recovery Vehicles (ARV).